dermotreynolds/old.dermotreynolds.github.io/_posts/2017-05-12-12-managed-service-identity.md

 - Azure Event Hubs
 - Azure API Management

-This can be enabled by
+Within VM this can be enabled by:

 ![](/images/Enable-VM-MSI-01.png)